zion-sati/fui-rs/docs/v2/fui-rs/CONTROLS_AND_NODES.md

 ```

 The macro delegates `Node` and `HasFlexBoxRoot`; it does not create another UI
 node.
-Stateful components whose callbacks capture weak state must declare the
-state retained by their parent:
+A component object can own ordinary state directly without an owner
+declaration.
+Declare `owner:` or `owners:` when an inline component returns its
+root and that root must keep callback state or RAII guards alive after the
+temporary component object is dropped:

 ```rust
 fui_component!(DropPanel => root, owner: state);
 fui_component!(SubscribedPanel => root, owners: [state, subscriptions]);
 ```

-This allows stateful components to be placed inline in `ui!` without losing
+This allows inline stateful components to be placed in `ui!` without losing
 their callback or RAII-subscription lifetime.
+Do not add an owner declaration
+when an enclosing retained page/component already owns the field.
+Owner fields
-Owner fields must not strongly own
-the component root or an ancestor, because that would create an `Rc` cycle.
+must not strongly own the component root or an ancestor, because that would
+create an `Rc` cycle.
 Keep
 an intermediate variable only when later mutations need the control.
 Do not use
 `Deref` to imitate UI inheritance.